 The front door opens into a useful hallway with hooks for coats and room for footwear.
 There are doors to the bathroom and kitchen/dining room opening into the living room where a door conceals the stairs.
 There’s hard flooring throughout the ground floor, with a large rug in the living room.

 Combining old and new, this traditional kitchen/dining room has a wonderful brick and stone floor, feature brick wall, electric oven/grill at waist height, ceramic hob, washer/dryer and fridge with freezer compartment.
-Under the window is a study table with four chairs so you can dine at home.
+Under the window is a sturdy table with four chairs so you can dine at home.

 A couple of steps take you down to the charming living room, giving a sociable living space which oozes character with low beams and wonderful brick fireplace housing a cosy wood burner.
 A couple of two seater sofas give ample seating with occasional tables, good sized flat-screen TV with Freeview for your entertainment; high speed Wifi (particularly helpful due to the poor phone reception in Orford) and plenty of books and board games.
 One door opens onto the stairs and another takes you back into the kitchen.